-Prominent anthropologist Filippo Osella deported from Kerala airport without any official reason
+Anthropologist Filippo Osella deported from Kerala airport without any official reason

 Osella, recognised for his work on societies in South Asia, had flown in to attend a research conference in Thiruvanthapuram.

-Renowned anthropologist Filippo Osella was on Thursday deported back to the United Kingdom from Thiruvananthapuram International airport in Kerala without citing any official reason, reported The Indian Express.
+Anthropologist Filippo Osella was on Thursday deported back to the United Kingdom from Thiruvananthapuram International airport in Kerala without citing any official reason, reported The Indian Express.

 Osella, recognised for his work on societies in South Asia, had flown in to attend a research conference in Thiruvanthapuram, according to Asianet News.
-Osella was to be the keynote speaker at the conference on “emerging themes connected to the livelihood and lifeworld of Kerala’s coastal communities”, scheduled to be held on Friday.
+Osella was to be the keynote speaker at the conference on “emerging themes connected to the livelihood and lifeworld of Kerala’s coastal communities”, scheduled for Friday.

 Immigration officers have not cited any reason for the deportation.
 They told The Indian Express that they were given orders from higher authorities.
 The organisers of the event have also expressed surprise at the deportation.